How to improve data quality in Salesforce? Data hygiene best practices

 - Incomplete data that compels research on the part of a sales rep consumes about 21% of their time - and these numbers are for just one form of bad data!
 Almost 64.8% of salespersons waste their time on non-revenue generating activities, which leaves a massive dent in productivity.

 - When your Salesforce operates on bad data, it generates misleading and inaccurate reports that can result in bad business decisions or poorer user adoption rates.

 - Since Salesforce data influences customer service, it can hamper customer experiences and earn you a bad reputation.
 Further, the overall failure in delivering to expectations damages the brand perception.

 Given the gravity of the situation, you may be itching to get rid of bad data in your Salesforce.
 And to do so, you will have to follow the steps given below:

 Perform a Data Audit

 First things first, you will have to dip into your existing data reserves to gain an overview of the scale and magnitude of the data quality problem.
+As a starting point, you can initially dig into various Salesforce list views to quickly filter for missing or inaccurate data (Salesforce kanban views are less appropriate here).
 Once you are done scrutinizing the databases, expand further to analyze data sources and related systems that depend on Salesforce data.
 At this stage, you would have successfully mapped out the complete data network for your business - right from the source to the sink.
 Plus, the insights generated in this exercise will act as a realistic baseline for the data cleansing activities.